Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 I bought in.

-I've got I got the booster.
+I got the booster.

-I regret it though.
+I regret it, though.

-I do regret, and I don't want my kids to get the booster, they got vaccinated.
+And I don't want my kids to get the booster.

-My son wanted to get vaccinated, and you know why?
+My son wanted to get vaccinated.

-Because he wanted to go and see the bills play football, and you couldn't get in the stadium without a vaccine.
+Because he wanted to go and see the Bills play football.

 So we complied.